Bacchus Residents

 Housing/Enrichment:

 Cages should be as large as possible and be made entirely from metal, ideally 2 metres high and 1 metre wide.
 Consider cages with a lot of height to mimic their natural environment.
+People sometimes convert a spare room for their chinchillas to access at will.

-You should enrich their cage with plenty of safe wooden toys, including chinchilla boxes, wooden shelving, and metal tunnels.
+You should enrich their cage with plenty of safe wooden toys, including chinchilla boxes, branches, wooden shelving, and metal tunnels.

 You can also buy your chinchilla a metal 'Tic Tac' wheel (minimum of 14 inches in diameter) for exercise.
 Ensure your chinchilla is of a suitable age before providing them with a wheel as kits are at a higher risk of overheating.